 Carolina Beach sits at the northern end of Pleasure Island, roughly 20 miles south of downtown Wilmington via US-421.
 The town has a working boardwalk with amusements, restaurants, and an arcade strip that gives it a classic American beach-town energy.
 If your trip priority is a lively pedestrian scene after sunset or a built-in activity buffer for kids who need more than open sand, Carolina Beach delivers in a way the other two islands do not.

-For families with young children who need entertainment infrastructure, including boardwalk rides, ice cream storefronts, and visible commercial activity along the beach, Carolina Beach usually reads as the most intuitive choice of the three.
-The CVB frames it with the boardwalk-and-family angle deliberately, and the on-the-ground experience supports that framing.
+For families with young children who need entertainment infrastructure, including boardwalk rides, ice cream storefronts, and visible commercial activity along the beach, Carolina Beach is usually the most intuitive choice of the three.

 Kure Beach: the quieter south end